Volunteers led by the Green Crew implement Nicolette Johnson’s Summit Award Project

 On the trail build day, the Green Crew leadership members showed up early.
 They helped set up and shared lunch with volunteers who started showing up around 12:30 pm.
 Nicolette kicked the project off with an orientation and review of the safety protocols and greatly inspired us.

 We raked, and weeded, removed rockets, and filled holes.
-We moved logs to define the path’s borders and then filled it in with dirt to reduce erosion.
+We moved logs to define the path’s borders and then filled them in with dirt to reduce erosion.
 We cut, trimmed, pulled, and then did it all again!
 It was amazing how fast we moved through the different stations set up.
-Whenever you took a break and looked around, you could see people working hard on the same project making significant progress!
+Whenever you took a break and looked around, you could see people working hard on the same project and making significant progress!

 After a break for fresh fruit, Nicolette and our advisor Joseph put red marking flags in problematic areas.
 They wanted to ensure that there were no branches that could snag a hiker or holes that could twist an ankle.
 When all problematic areas had been fixed, we gathered, cleaned tools, and thanked all volunteers.
 It was great to have so many youths join us!